 The east side of Mount Rainier is home to the Oak Creek Wildlife Area, considered by many to be one of the best locations for elk watching on the west coast.

 The supplemental winter feeding of the Yakima elk herd can service up to 1,200 animals, including 90 branched-antlered bulls!
 The winter feeding program began in 1945.
 Today over 100,000 visitors come to view these spectacular animals each year.
 During severe winters, the elk herd can number in the thousands.
 When spring arrives, the herd heads up to higher elevations.
 The land will close to the public as the bulls lose their antlers during the winter recovery period.
-The road into the Oak Creek backcountry reopens in early May to allow access for gathering antlers and other wildlife watching activity.
+The road into the Oak Creek backcountry reopens in early May to allow access for gathering antlers and other wildlife watching activities.
 At the Cleman Mountain Feeding site, just a few miles east herds of bighorn sheep receive feeding.

 When is the best time to visit the Oak Creek Wildlife Area?

 The wildlife area is over 94,000 acres and has a large parking and viewing area with an interpretive center to allow the public to closely watch the elk.
 The visitor center is staffed by volunteers.
 The visitor center has a video program, exhibits, and a kids’ corner.
 There is no charge to view the exhibits in the visitor center, but donations are welcomed.
 All donations are used to pay for the feeding program.
 (Please note, the visitor center is closed during COVID)

 What to Bring?